zynexiz/Zkribers/README.md

 ![Screen shot](https://raw.githubusercontent.com/zynexiz/email-subscribers-smtp/master/.screenshot/es-subsc2.png)

-# E-mail Subscribers
+# Zkribers
-E-mail subscribers is a simple addon for Wordpress to manage e-mail subscriptions and automatic e-mail notification for new posts and content. <strong>Note!</strong> This plugin does not support third party e-mail services like Mailchimp, you need to have access to a SMTP server.
+Zkribers is a simple addon for Wordpress to manage e-mail subscriptions and automatic e-mail notification for new posts and content. <strong>Note!</strong> This plugin does not support third party e-mail services like Mailchimp, you need to have access to a SMTP server.

 Note that this addon is functional, but still in early beta.
 If you encounter a bug, please report it.